-International students in legal student status are allowed to work on-campus while they are enrolled at the university.
+Students in F-1 or J-1 status are allowed to work on campus (for UNM or an employer that provides services to students such as Chartwells dining services).
 They cannot work in on-campus jobs after completing their program unless they have applied for another type of employment permission.
 International students do not qualify for Work Study jobs, but can apply for other types of Student Employment including Graduate Assistantships.

 How many hours can students work on campus?